 Quotes “The consequential effects of acute opioid poisoning are CNS and respiratory depression.
 Although early support of ventilation and oxygenation is generally sufficient to prevent death, prolonged use of bag-valve-mask ventilation and endotracheal intubation may be avoided by cautious administration of an opioid antagonist.”
 “Differentiating acute opioid poisoning from other etiologies with similar clinical presentations may be challenging.” [previous means doctors have trouble diagnosing one respiratory emergency from another]

-Annotated medical info ‘Naloxone’ and my moderated comments 13-14 Then follow comment 15 for more of my moderated comments http://roguemedic.com/?s=Naloxone
+Annotated medical info ‘Naloxone’ and my moderated comments 14-15 Then follow Trackback for more of my moderated comments

 My letter ‘Flaws in Toronto’s Opioid Overdose Prevention Program’ EMN 2015; 37(12):31 With hyperlinks to Public Health Ontario’s training literature, and also the proper protocol.

-Dr. Ewy (The world expert chest compression’s only) phoned me “Gary don’t stop what you are doing”
+Dr. Gordon Ewy the world expert chest compression’s only phoned me “Gary don’t stop what you are doing”

-Quote “Some doctors worry that bystanders can get confused and do only chest compressions in drug-overdose and drowning cases [any asphixia or poisoning etc] NOT TO BE GIVEN TO CHILDREN.”
+Quote “Some doctors worry that bystanders can get confused and do only chest compression’s in drug-overdose and drowning cases [any asphyxia or poisoning etc] NOT TO BE GIVEN TO CHILDREN.”

 Your pet eats a poison or drug Veterinarian will give respiratory assist and any antidote, not torture them with chest compression’s only as done in Ontario.
 Why would we allow this to our women and children?